azuline/rose/docs/CACHE_MAINTENANCE.md

 2. The configuration file has changed,
 3. Or the cache database schema has changed,

 Rosé will delete the read cache and rebuild it from scratch.
 A full cache rebuild is fairly performant, though an order of magnitude slower than a cache scan that results in no changes.

-Deleting the read cache is a supported operation, and it is a viable solution in case your cache ends up in a bad state (e.g. due to a bug or other issue).
+Deleting the read cache does not result in any loss of data, and is a viable solution if your cache ends up in a bad state (e.g. due to a bug).

-Since Rosé stores all of its state in the source directory, and merely replicates that state into the cache, deleting the cache will never result in a loss of data.